brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 William R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" is blowing my mind quite a bit.
 I'd say I'm enjoying it but that wouldn't be truthful.
 I think it's more honest to say that it's probably turning out to be one of the most important reads of my life &ndash; but in a disturbingly and unnervingly profound sort of way.

-Here's a selection of [books I've read](/reading) over the past few years.
+Here's a selection of some other [books I've read](/reading) over the past few years.

 ---